Eyes Wide Shut: Filming

 Kubrick's perfectionism led him to oversee every visual element that would appear in a given frame, from props and furniture to the color of walls and other objects.
 One such element were the masks used in the orgy which were inspired by the masked carnival balls visited by the protagonists in the novel.
 Costume designer Marit Allen explained that Kubrick felt they fit in that scene for being part of the imaginary world and ended up "creat[ing] the impression of menace, but without exaggeration".
 As many masks as were used in the Venetian carnival were sent to London and Kubrick chose who would wear each piece.
 The paintings of Kubrick's wife Christiane and his daughter Katherina are featured as decorations.

-Nicole Kidman revealed that her explicit scenes with the naval officer, played by Gary Goba, were filmed over three days and that Kubrick wanted them to be 'almost pornographic'.
+Nicole Kidman revealed that her explicit scenes with the naval officer, played by Gary Goba, were filmed over three days and that Kubrick wanted them to be "almost pornographic".

-After shooting had been completed, Kubrick entered a prolonged post-production process and on March 1, 1999, Kubrick showed a cut to Cruise, Kidman and the Warner Bros. executives.
-The director died six days later.
+After shooting had been completed, Kubrick entered a prolonged post-production process, and on March 1, 1999, Kubrick showed a cut to Cruise, Kidman and the Warner Bros. executives.
+Kubrick died suddenly six days later.